Get a professional grade finish on your 3D prints, like Jon Watson did on this Starwars replica with our Grey PLA

 Vaporizing any chemical solvent poses a number of hazards.
 First, solvent steam is much more readily absorbed by the body through respiration and contact.
 The more toxic the solvent, the worse the prolonged exposure to the substance will be.
 Therefore, any vapor polishing must be done in a well-ventilated environment.
 The use of a respirator, protective clothing and gloves is well neigh mandatory.

 Second, many solvents are flammable.
 Therefore, heating a solvent must be done under controlled conditions.
 You need to know the solvent’s boiling point and flame point beforehand and use a calibrated thermometer to ensure the temperature of the solvent stays within safe parameters.
 Always work with a fire extinguisher handy.
+To read more about vapor polishing, check out our in-depth guide here.

 No matter if you’re prototyping an object for use in a Kickstarter campaign or simply want to create something that’s absolutely stunning in its presentation and perfection, painting may be the way to go.